The Pizza Man: Retirement

 After a twelfth-place finish in the 2017 Arlington Million, Papiese announced that The Pizza Man had been diagnosed with a chip in his left front ankle and would be retired.
 Papiese told The Blood-Horse that The Pizza Man was "fine, but to go through the rehab and everything with a horse who is already 8, that would be crazy.
 We'll let him heal up."
 The Pizza Man was sent to Florida to recover from his injury, then started training for a second career as a track pony.

 On September 16, 2017, The Pizza Man was honored with a retirement ceremony at Arlington Park.

-Around June 2018, The Pizza Man returned to the backstretch at Arlington and the barn of Roger Brueggemann, where he is used as a stable pony during training hours.
+Around June 2018, The Pizza Man returned to the backstretch at Arlington and the barn of Roger Brueggemann, where he was used as a stable pony during training hours.

+In 2020, The Pizza Man was retired to Old Friends in Georgetown, Kentucky.

 Pedigree

 The Pizza Man's dam, I Can Fan Fan, is inbred 3 × 3 to Lt.
 Stevens, meaning Lt.
 Stevens appears twice in the third generation of her pedigree.